Copyright © 2012 Robert B. Thompson. All Rights Reserved.

 For our “God is a consuming fire.”
 (Hebrews 12:29)

 The sinners in Zion are terrified; trembling grips the godless: “Who of us can dwell with the consuming fire?
 Who of us can dwell with everlasting burning?”
-(Isaiah 33:14)
+He who walks righteously and speaks what is right, who rejects gain from extortion and keeps his hand from accepting bribes, who stops his ears against plots of murder and shuts his eyes against contemplating evil (Isaiah 33:14-15)

 Every true Christian must learn to dwell with the consuming Fire.